claird/Bash_best_practices/echo-vs-printf.md

 `printf` is more consistent and manageable.

 However, [`echo` _is_ faster](https://unix.stackexchange.com/questions/65803/why-is-printf-better-than-echo/159115#159115).
-On yet another hand, if you have a production-level program where `echo`'s speed advantage is consequential ... well, [you probably need a more delicate analysis](https://unix.stackexchange.com/questions/297792/how-complex-can-a-program-be-written-in-pure-bash) than fits in this little essay.
+On yet another hand, if you have a [production-level program](https://dev.to/doma/everything-you-need-to-know-to-write-safe-bash-scripts-17gg) [follow up with essay on safe **Bash** programming?] where `echo`'s speed advantage is consequential ... well, [you probably need a more delicate analysis](https://unix.stackexchange.com/questions/297792/how-complex-can-a-program-be-written-in-pure-bash) than fits in this little essay.
 As a starting point:  don't leave home without [**ShellCheck**](https://www.shellcheck.net/) [provide page on **ShellCheck**].